mattias800/diskajs/README.md

 The tests contain a lot of sample code. https://github.com/mattias800/diskajs/blob/master/test/di/InjectorSpec.js

-You can also check out these repositories:
+You can also check out this repository to see how to setup diska with Node or React Native:

 https://github.com/mattias800/diskajs-examples